 The strength of the Board lies in the composition o f its members, who has a wide range of expertise, extensive experience and diverse background in business, finance and technical knowledge.
 The Board retains full and effective control over the Group and ensures the Group moves towards its strategic direction in establishing goals and ultimately the enhancement of long-term shareholders' value.

-The Articles of Association of the Company provides for a minimum of two (2) Directors and a maximum of twenty (20) Directors.
-At any one time, at least two (2) or one-third (1/3), whichever is higher, of the Board members are Independent Directors.
+The Constitution of the Company provides for a minimum of two (2) Directors.
+At any one time, at least two (2) or one-third (1/3) of the Board of Directors, whichever is higher, are Independent Directors.

 The composition and size of the Board are reviewed from time to time to ensure its appropriateness.